-It is worth noting that the typology of the Tie Rods is combined with their state of conservation to have a precise evaluation of the performance.
-Indeed, this second parameter named steel corrosion classifies the condition in three alternatives: low, medium, or high.
-Analogously a qualitative evaluation is performed to quantify the influences of the corrosion on the Tie-Rods performance basing on detailed studies present in related literature.
+It is worth noting that the typology of the tie rods was combined with their state of conservation to ensure a precise evaluation of the performance.
+In fact, this second parameter, steel corrosion, classifies the condition in terms of three alternatives: low, medium, and high.
+Meanwhile, a qualitative evaluation was performed to quantify the influence of corrosion on the tie rod performance based on the detailed studies contained in the existing literature.